-Last week, we covered technical analysis, one of the main ways to analyze stocks.
-This week, we’ll discuss fundamental analysis.
-While these two methods of stock analyzing are often thought of as direct opposites of each other, many traders use both in their trading strategy—you don’t have to pick one or the other.
+Fundamental and technical analysis are the two types of stock analysis, and great strategies to We’ve already covered technical analysis in a previous blog post.
+This blog post will cover all you need to know if you’re wanting to get in on fundamental analysis strategies.
+While these two methods of stock analysis are often thought of as direct opposites of each other, many traders use both in their trading strategy—you don’t have to pick one or the other.

 Definition of Fundamental Analysis

-Fundamental analysis is one way to analyze a security, including bonds and derivatives (however, stocks are the most common).
-Fundamental analysis measures the intrinsic value of the ticker using factors such as macroeconomics, microeconomics and financials.
+Fundamental analysis is one way to analyze securities, including stocks, bonds and derivatives.
+Fundamental analysis measures the intrinsic value of the ticker using factors such as macroeconomics, microeconomics, and financials.

 Fundamental analysts typically start with assessing the economic conditions, then move toward a specific stock.